Continuing & Professional Education

 Local Government and Public Administration Professionalism are recommended as the first courses in NACLAA Level I. There is no recommended order for the remaining courses.
 Electives can be taken at any time throughout the program, provided that their prerequisites are met.

-A cumulative grade point average of at least 2.0 is required to obtain the certificate (3.5 or higher earns a certificate with distinction).
+A cumulative grade point average of at least 2.0 is required to obtain the certificate.

 Your program requirements